okyada/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem_component.rst

 The **Advanced Editor** opens a problem in XML.
 The Advanced Problem templates, such as the circuit schematic builder, open directly in the Advanced Editor.

-For more information about the XML for different problem types, see :ref:`Appendix E`.

 The following image shows the multiple choice problem above in the Advanced Editor instead of the Simple Editor.